HackYourFuture/Node.js/week3/week3-homework.md

 I have supplied a skeleton index.js that serves the home page at http://localhost:8080/.
 You can build on it or create your own.

+Retrieving the body of a POST is not obvious.
+Please read the documentation here: https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/ and remember to think async.

 Please excuse the ugliness of my html!
 I will try to pretty it up later but I will not change any logic.